-->

 Understanding_the_Accounting_Equation_-_Assets_=_Liabilities_+_Equity

+Financial accounting is built on one fundamental principle called the Accounting Equation.
+Whenever a business starts or carries out transactions, this equation must always remain true.
 Accounting equation is a mathematical expression which shows that the assets and liabilities of a firm are equal.

 Assets = Liabilities + Capital (Equity)